 The Emory Observation Medicine program is nationally recognized for contributions to the clinical practice of observation medicine, national health care policy, education, and research.
 Emory’s observation units have been used as benchmark best-practice models in reports from the Institute of Medicine, the Health Care Advisory Board, the American College of Emergency Physicians, and the Center for Medicare and Medicaid Services.

-The combined annual 2011 observation unit census of all units was 6,030 patients, with individual CDU volumes as follows: Emory University Hospital (1,639), Emory University Hospital Midtown (2,616), and Grady Memorial Hospital (1,775).
+The combined annual 2018 observation unit census of all units was 10,357 patients, with individual CDU volumes as follows: Emory University Hospital (2,806), Emory University Hospital Midtown (2,723), Emory Johns Creek Hospital (1,167), Emory Saint Joseph (3,661). and Grady Memorial Hospital (5,610).
 The average length of stay in all units is roughly 16 hours with discharge rates of roughly 85%.
 Commonly observed conditions include patients with chest pain, asthma, congestive heart failure, infections, syncope, and transient ischemic attack.
 Patient care guidelines and protocols are developed through a combination of evidence based medicine and expert consensus with other respective specialties involved in the care of each condition.
 This allows care to be standardized to a “best practice” in a way that can be closely monitored.

-The Medical Director of the Grady Memorial Hospital CDU is Matt Wheatley.
+The Medical Director of the Grady Memorial Hospital CDU is Dr. Matt Wheatley.

 Dr. Ross is a founding member and the immediate past president of the Society of Chest Pain Centers, an organization committed to quality processes for cardiac patients.
 Since its formation over ten years ago, over 700 U.S. hospitals have become accredited by SCPC with satellite hospitals in China, the Middle East, and Europe.
 Under Dr. Ross’ leadership of SCPC, the AHA, and ACC formed a collaborative affiliation to promote a unified definition of “chest pain center” and related issues.
 Dr. Ross and Dr. Osborne have both traveled to China to assist them in establishing this new model of care for heart attack patients.